ethanwhite/CV/CV.md

 ### Preprints (not yet formally published)

 Xiao, X.\*, D.J.
 McGlinn+, and E.P.
 White.
 2013.
 A strong test of the Maximum Entropy Theory of Ecology. [arXiv:1308.0731](http://arxiv.org/abs/1308.0731)

-McGlinn, D.J.+, X. Xiao, and E.P.
-White.
-2013.
-An empirical comparison of four variants of a universal species-area relationship. [arXiv:1308.0655](http://arxiv.org/abs/1308.0655)

 Grants and Contracts*
 ---------------------